Smedley Butler: Philadelphia Director of Public Safety

-He implemented programs to improve city safety and security.
-He established policies and guidelines of administration and developed a Philadelphia police uniform that resembled that of the Marine Corps.
-Other changes included military-style checkpoints into the city, bandit-chasing squads armed with sawed-off shotguns and armored police cars.
-The press began reporting on the good and the bad aspects of Butler's personal war on crime.
-The reports praised the new uniforms, the new programs and the reductions in crime but they also reflected the public's negative opinion of their new Public Safety Director.
+Among his many accomplishments as the director of public safety, he implemented programs to improve city safety and security, established policies and guidelines for the administration, and developed a Philadelphia police uniform that resembled that of the Marine Corps.
+Other changes included military-style checkpoints into the city and bandit-chasing squads, who were armed with sawed-off shotguns and armored police cars.
+The press began reporting on both the good and the bad aspects of Butler's personal war on crime.
+They praised the new uniforms, the new programs, and the reductions in crime, but they also reflected the public's negative opinion of their new public safety director.
 Many felt that he was being too aggressive in his tactics and resented the reductions in their civil rights, such as the stopping of citizens at the city checkpoints.
-Butler frequently swore in his radio addresses, causing many citizens to suggest his behavior, particularly his language, was inappropriate for someone of his rank and stature.
-Some even suggested Butler acted like a military dictator, even charging that he wrongfully used active-duty Marines in some of his raids.
+Butler frequently swore in his radio addresses, causing many citizens to suggest that his behavior, and particularly his language, was inappropriate for someone of his rank and stature.
+Some even suggested that Butler was acting like a military dictator, even charging that he wrongfully used active-duty Marines in some of his raids.
 Maj.
 R.A.
-Haynes, the federal Prohibition commissioner, visited the city in 1924, six months after Butler was appointed.
-He announced that "great progress" had been made in the city and attributed that success to Butler.
+Haynes, the federal prohibition commissioner, visited the city in 1924, six months after Butler was appointed.
+He announced that "great progress" had been made in the city, and he attributed that success to Butler.

-Eventually Butler's leadership style and the directness of actions undermined his support within the community.
-His departure seemed imminent.
+Eventually, Butler's leadership style and the directness of actions undermined his support within the community, so his departure seemed imminent.
 Mayor Kendrick reported to the press, "I had the guts to bring General Butler to Philadelphia and I have the guts to fire him."
 Feeling that his duties in Philadelphia were coming to an end, Butler contacted Gen. Lejeune to prepare for his return to the Marine Corps.
-Not all of the city felt he was doing a bad job, though, and when the news started to leak that he would be leaving, people began to gather at the Academy of Music.
+Not all of the citizens felt that Butler was doing a bad job, though, and when the news started to leak that he would be leaving, people began to gather at the Academy of Music.
 A group of 4,000 supporters assembled and negotiated a truce between him and the mayor to keep him in Philadelphia for a while longer, and the president authorized a one-year extension.